 While visiting Chattanooga, we went out to dinner at a hip hamburger restaurant called Urban Stack.
 Their menu is fun with Southern classic appetizers like fried bologna sliders, hot pimento cheese dip, and homemade pickles.
 Their main menu is an array of hamburgers.
 They have everything from a classic bacon cheeseburger to an Asian-Q burger with wagyu beef, wasabi savoy slaw, Asian ginger barbecue sauce, homemade cucumber kimchee and five pepper dry rub.
 I had the Asian-Q, it was amazing!
 Also, beware of the homemade pickles they are uber addictive.

 Along with their fabulous food menu, they have an equally fabulous drink menu.
-I’m not much of a drinker, because I flush red when I drink alcohol, and my body temperature goes up about 20 degrees.
-But, their drink menu looked so fun I though I would give one cocktail a try.
+I’m not much of a drinker because I flush red when I drink alcohol, and my body temperature goes up about 20 degrees.
+But, their drink menu looked so fun I thought I would give one cocktail a try.
 They also boast having 100 whiskeys to choose from, because what says Tennessee more than whiskey.

-I decided to try a Whiskey Smash.
-I’d never had a whiskey cocktail before but, I was in Tennessee, and it seemed fitting.
+I decided to try a whiskey smash.
+I’d never had a whiskey smash cocktail before but, I was in Tennessee, and it seemed fitting.
 It was perfect!
 The perfect cocktail to enjoy on a summer day while sitting on the porch with friends or to warm you up on a cold winter day.

 - Using a muddler or the handle of a wooden spoon, mash mint leaves, lemon and simple syrup in a cocktail shaker.
 Add whiskey, bitters, and crushed ice, shake vigorously.
 Pour into Old Fashion glass over large cocktail ice.
 Garnish with mint sprigs.